Tatarmin/solana-token-vesting-streamflow-tutorial/README.md

 Streamflow supports Phantom, Solflare, Backpack, and all major Solana wallets.
 Connect your wallet to access the platform.

-Choose distribution type token vesting
+Choose distribution type token vesting and click the button `Create new`

+Choose the vesting type Linear